frankyyyt/rtcpp/README.md

 A benchmark graph can be found here: doc/fig/unordered_set_with_frag.pdf

+#### Massive reduction of memory overhead

+A well known issue we face when working with linked data structures is that the links contained in the nodes represent a big memory overhead.
+The situation is made worse by the fact that there is no way to avoid pointers in STL containers.
+Even when you are using, say 20 elements, the links have the pointer size e.g 64 bits, that is suitable to address the whole address space.
+In the project I offer the possibility of using any integer to address the elements, resulting in massive reduction of the memory usage.

 #### Alternative to traverse linked data structures.

 A big concern today in the use of linked data structures is related